Atlit

 Later, it was inhabited in the Persian and Hellenistic periods, Roman and Byzantine periods.

-Initially, the Crusaders built a very small post (21M x 18M x 3m Height) called Dustrey (also named Qarta).
-Its location is about 1KM east to the larger (and later) castle, adjacent to the ancient north-south road.
+Initially, the Crusaders built a very small post (21M x 18M x 3m height) called Dustrey (also named Qarta).
+Its location is about 1KM east to the larger (and later built) castle, adjacent to the ancient north-south road.
 Its was actually quarried out into the sandstone ridge.
 This post was used to deter the robbers and road pirates that attacked the pilgrims, and was built after the Crusader’s King Baldwin I was nearly killed at this place by robbers in 1102.

-The first construction phase of the great fortress started in 1218-1220 AD.
+The first construction phase of the great fortress started in 1218-1220 AD. built by the Templars order.
 The fortress was originally constructed as a rectangular structure with four towers and a courtyard, and was later expanded with additional fortifications.

 The purpose of this castle, called “Castellum Peregrinorum” (castle of the pilgrims), was to protect the pilgrims road along the coast from Acre to Jerusalem, and to add another port for the Crusaders in addition to their main center in Acre.
 It was built in conjunction with the castle in Caesarea, for the same purpose of protecting the road and adding an outlet to the sea.